sohagHub/pattern/README.md

 -   Find comprehensive information on Plaid API endpoints in the [API documentation][plaid-docs].
 -   Questions?
 Please head to the [Help Center][plaid-help] or [open a Support ticket][plaid-support-ticket].

-## License

-Plaid Pattern is a demo app that is intended to be used only for the purpose of demonstrating how you can integrate with Plaid.
-You are solely responsible for ensuring the correctness, legality, security, privacy, and compliance of your own app and Plaid integration.
-The Pattern code is licensed under the [MIT License](LICENSE) and is provided as-is and without warranty of any kind.
-Plaid Pattern is provided for demonstration purposes only and is not intended for use in production environments.

 [create-script]: database/init/create.sql
 [docker-compose]: ./docker-compose.yml